[post last updated in March 2018]

 - Check out Ol Pejeta Conservancy on Facebook.

-- See what people who have been there are saying about Ol Pejeta Conservancy on Tripadvisor - they even have a 2013 Certificate of Excellence!
-The reviews all rate the conservancy as excellent to very good.
+- See what people who have been there are saying about Ol Pejeta Conservancy on Tripadvisor.
+The reviews almost all rate the conservancy as excellent to very good.

 - More about Ol Pejeta Conservancy in Kenya.

-Go to Ol Pejeta on our 10 Day Kenya Highlights Lodge Safari.
+Go to Ol Pejeta on one of our affordable Kenya Safaris:

-To visit Ol Pejeta Conservancy on safari in Kenya - contact us.
+For more safari options that visit Ol Pejeta Conservancy in Kenya contact us.